 This topic is for network engineers.
 It explains how to configure the on-premises router (the customer-premises equipment, or CPE) at your end of the IPSec VPN so traffic can flow between your on-premises network and virtual cloud network (VCN).
 See these related topics:

 - Overview of Networking: For general information about the parts of a VCN

-- IPSec VPN: For various topics about IPSec VPNs
+- VPN Connect: For various topics about IPSec VPNs

 - Verified CPE Devices: For a list of CPE devices Oracle has verified